celestiaorg/docs/developers/arbitrum-integration.md

 ### Preimage Oracle Implementation

-In order to support fraud proofs, this integration has the necessary code for a Nitro validator to pupolate its preimage mapping with Celestia hashes that then get "unpealed" in order to reveal the full data for a Blob.
+In order to support fraud proofs, this integration has the necessary code for a Nitro validator to populate its preimage mapping with Celestia hashes that then get "unpealed" in order to reveal the full data for a Blob.
 You can
 [read more about the "Hash Oracle Trick"](https://docs.arbitrum.io/inside-arbitrum-nitro/#readpreimage-and-the-hash-oracle-trick).

 The data structures and hashing functions for this can be found in the [`nitro/das/celestia/tree` folder](https://github.com/celestiaorg/nitro/tree/v2.3.1-rc.1/das/celestia/tree)